YeshaswiniVasudev/MockAI-Interview-Review-Dashboard/README.md

 # MockAI-Interview-Review-Dashboard

-This project involves the design of a front-end mockup for an interactive dashboard dedicated to reviewing audio recordings of interview sessions.
+This project showcases a mockup for an interactive dashboard dedicated to reviewing audio recordings of interview sessions.
 The goal is to create a platform that allows users to analyze interview recordings efficiently.
 The dashboard will leverage a user-friendly interface, enabling users to navigate through the audio recordings with ease.

 ## Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.